 I often say that I may very well be the most blessed person on this earth.
 You see, I have allergies and I have never been one to really adjust my settings to accommodate them.
 My eyes are currently watering and I have a headache because, even as I type this, there is a dog in my lap.
 I am allergic to dogs, but he doesn’t mind.

 Sneezing seems to be my body’s way of fighting off whatever it decides I am allergic to that day and I am quite known for my sneezing.
 It isn’t always especially loud.
 Though sometimes it is.
 It’s just that I sneeze often and each time I start, it takes me a while to stop.
 People like to count and, so far, my record is still seventeen.
 That record was set umpteen years ago when I was walking home from grade school.
-I do not know who was more annoyed that day, me, or the cars waiting.
+I do not know who was more annoyed that day: me, or the cars waiting.
 Sneeze that many times and you end up congested with a headache and a sore throat, but there is typically at least one stranger nearby who will bless me after each sneeze.
-Those closer to me wait until I am done.
+Those closer to me wait until I am done, but I still get one blessing from them.
 And so, I have become the most blessed person in this world, I have no doubt.

 Tales from a sneezer:

 - I have stopped sermons.
 I will never forget the preacher announcing.
 “Hang on just a second.
 Let’s give Kim a chance to finish.”
 I was a teen.
 You don’t forget those kinds of things and the humiliation, but the congregation all blessed me that day.

 - My sneezing also serves as friend finder.
 I will start sneezing in a store, and hear from other aisles, “That has to be Kim.”
 This also happens on conference calls in office settings.
 Someone will be on the phone and hear me in the background sneezing and say, “I didn’t know you worked by Kim.
 Tell her I said ‘bless you’”.